Tom5521/STBackup/README.md

 - `init`: Initializes the SillyTavern application.
 - `rebuild`: This is a high priority command.
 It will rebuild the program (if you have the source code at hand) rather than run any other function than the logs and change to the root directory.
 As soon as it finishes executing the program it will terminate with error code 0.
 - `link`: Creates a link to the backup program in the SillyTavern root directory.
-- `version`: Displays the version of SillyTavernBackup.
+- `version`: Displays the version of STbackup.
 - `remote`: Configures the rclone remote server.
 - `cleanlog`: Clears the log file.
 - `log`: Displays the content of the log file.